bemasc/ds-glue/draft-schwartz-ds-glue.md

             IN DS $DSGLUE(*., NSEC, *.example.com.
 A SVCB)
 ~~~

-This arrangement prevents an adversary from inserting their own A (or SVCB) records into the delegation response (e.g. in order to observe the queries).
+This arrangement prevents an adversary from inserting their own A or SVCB records into the delegation response.

 Note that although this NSEC record denies the existence of any A records in *.example.com, it is treated as a glue record that only applies during delegation, so such records can still be resolved if they exist.